hdeeg/utm_ufit/code/aux/README.md

 README for UTM/UFIT aux subdirectory.

 This directory contains additional programs with varying degress of polishedness that may be useful for running UTM/UFIT, or for the interpretation of UFIT results.
-These programs may need modification to adapt to specific needs; see program headers.

-- ufitrandomrep.pro :  runs UFIT repeatedly with random offsets of initial values.
-Typically used for AMOEBA fits.

-- ufitloop.pro : example of a wrapper that steps UFIT through a set of initial values; (in this case, the parameter 1radi).
-Needs modification for any use.

-- utmparplot.pro :  reads a list of .utm setupfiles and displays distributions and correlations of selected parameters.
-Intended to interpret sequences of  output (.fout ) setup-files from ufitrandomrep.pro  or ufitloop.pro.

-- rdutmpar.pro : reads a list of .utm setupfiles and saves selected paramters to text file (.csv format), for reading into Excel or similar.
-Intended for output (.fout setup-files) from ufitrandomrep.pro
+See the codes for keyword options

 - ufit_mcshow.pro : displays .sav output file from MCMC runs of UFIT.
 Will show temporal evolution of a selected parameter and generates plots of distributions and correlations of the free parameters.
 This program calls the following ones in sequence: